JeromeDane/hearthstone-log-reader/README.md

 - [Planned](#planned)
 - [FAQ](#frequently-asked-questions)

-# [WORK IN PROGRESS]

-This fork is a work in progress and is currently still under heavy development.
-Stay tuned for updates.

 ## Credits

-This project is a heavily modified fork of [chevex-archived/hearthstone-log-watcher](https://github.com/chevex-archived/hearthstone-log-watcher), which I used to bootstrap my log file monitoring and initial parsing code.
-This fork adds functionality that may be beyond the scope of the original project.
-I also wanted to be able hack this as needed for my own work, which is why a fork was created instead of submitting pull requests.
+This project is based on [chevex-archived/hearthstone-log-watcher](https://github.com/chevex-archived/hearthstone-log-watcher), which I used to bootstrap my log file monitoring and initial parsing code.
+There is new functionality that may be beyond the scope of the original project.
+I also wanted to be able hack this as needed for my own work, and maintain my own issues, which is why a new repo was created instead of submitting pull requests.
 All credit for the base log file reading and initial parsing methods goes to the authors of the [original fork](https://github.com/chevex-archived/hearthstone-log-watcher).

 ## Prerequisites